How to Get Donors for a Nonprofit Organization: 6 Ideas

 Numbers and stats are an important part of every fundraising campaign.
 They're the concrete data that show potential nonprofit donors the progress you're making and the change you're creating.
 But while figures are useful and fundamental, storytelling can be far more powerful.

-Stories teach lessons, bring people together, and help us make sense of our experiences in a way that numbers alone cannot.
+Stories teach lessons, bring people together, help us make sense of our experiences in a way that numbers alone cannot.
 The right story can turn an uncertain prospect into an enthusiastic supporter.

 Compelling nonprofit stories often follow a simple structure.